Audi Field Named as a Host Stadium for the Historic FIFA Club World Cup 2025

 D.C.
 United News Release

-WASHINGTON, D.C. - Audi Field has been named by FIFA as one of the 12 stadiums in the United States that will stage matches at the new FIFA Club World Cup 2025™ when the 32 best clubs in the world play for the only official title of FIFA Club World Champions.
+WASHINGTON, D.C. - Audi Field has been named by FIFA as one of the 12 stadiums in the United States that will host matches for the historic FIFA Club World Cup 2025™ when the 32 best clubs in the world play for the only official title of FIFA Club World Champions.
+Additional information about fixtures and tickets will be provided at a later date.

+"Being chosen as a host for the FIFA Club World Cup 2025 is a testament to the world-class experience that Audi Field offers," Jason Levien, D.C.
+United CEO and Co-Chairman, said.
+"This prestigious tournament will showcase the best in club football, and we are excited to be at the center of it, providing a stage for incredible moments and unforgettable fan experiences."

 "Football is the most popular sport on the planet, and in 2025 a new era for club football will kick off when FIFA stages the greatest, most inclusive and merit-based global club competition right here in the United States," said FIFA President Gianni Infantino, who made the announcement at the Global Citizen Festival in Central Park, New York while simultaneously announcing FIFA's new four-year partnership with Global Citizen to mobilize football fans globally to help end extreme poverty and provide access to education for millions of children.